typescript-nameof/nameof/README.md

 In this section, you can find out how to set up TypeScript `nameof` for your corresponding ecosystem.
 Stick to these steps and you are ready to go!

 ### Set Up a Project
 This guide assumes that you have set up a project for the ecosystem of your choice.
+So please make sure your project is set up to use one of the listed [Supported Ecosystems](#supported-ecosystems).

 If you aren't sure how to configure your ecosystem properly, you might want to have a look at the [`playground` folder](./packages/playground) which already contains configuration files for many different ecosystems.